 What costs are involved in becoming a divemaster?

-Costs of the divemaster course depend on your experience and current dive certification level.
+Costs of the Divemaster course depend on your experience and current dive certification level.
 The more skills and experience you already have, the bigger the discount.
-There are three price options listed on our prices page:
+There are three price options as follows:

-- Advanced Open Water Divers (or higher) with at least 30+ logged dives pay a slightly discounted price
+- Advanced Open Water Divers (or higher) with 30+ logged dives pay a slightly discounted price of NZD $2,520

-In addition, anyone taking the divemaster course must pay the programme fee for the Conservation Project.
-It is not possible to do just the divemaster course – you must also volunteer on the Conservation Project and pay that programme fee.
+This is an Add-on to our Fiji Shark Conservation Project.
+It is not possible to do just the Divemaster course – you must also volunteer on the Shark Conservation Project and pay that programme fee too.

 - EFR and Rescue Divers with 40+ logged dives: 8 weeks